simme/services_oop/README_NEW.markdown

 #### Sources ####
 ##### Path #####
-*Path* maps URL segments to your callback.
+*Path* maps URI segments to your callback.
 Here's an example:
     /**
      * Returns the node with the specified ID
      *